 NALCC Funding

 DS was contracted by the North Atlantic Landscape Conservation Cooperative (NALCC) to perform aquatic assessments across the extent of the NALCC, which ranges from Maine to Virginia.
 These assessments were to be based off of previous work DS performed to assess habitats for numerous fish species for the Midwest Fish Habitat Partnerships.
 Brook trout were identified as a potential species of interest for an assessment and because of the interest and availability of partners from the Chesapeake Bay Program, a brook trout model for the entire Chesapeake Bay watershed was developed.
-The NALCC supported and coordinated the project, but the review team included members from United States Fish and Wildlife Service (USFWS), the United States Geologic Survey (USGS), the Eastern Brook Trout Joint Venture (EBTJV), West Virginia University (WVU), and numerous state fish and wildlife agencies.
+The NALCC supported and coordinated the project in collaboration with a review team that included members from United States Fish and Wildlife Service (USFWS), the United States Geologic Survey (USGS), the Eastern Brook Trout Joint Venture (EBTJV), Atlantic Coastal Fish Habitat Partnership, West Virginia University (WVU), and numerous state fish and wildlife agencies.

 Generally, the models, analyses, and data produced as a result of this project are intended to enable a unique, broad, and spatially explicit understanding of the links between natural habitat conditions and human influences on aquatic habitats.
 Specifically, the outcomes can be utilized to conduct fish habitat condition assessments based on a range of stakeholder-specified metrics and modeling endpoints to help determine natural drivers of aquatic conditions, as well as primary stressors to brook trout within the Chesapeake Bay watershed.
 The ultimate goal is to improve understanding of how local (e.g., stream water temperature ) and network(e.g., upstream agriculture) processes influence stream conditions in the region and to provide additional knowledge, data, and tools to help prioritize and inform conservation and restoration actions throughout the Chesapeake Bay watershed.